danielbodnar/awesome-stars/README.md

 - [trholding/llama2.c](https://github.com/trholding/llama2.c) - Llama 2 Everywhere (L2E)
 - [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any
 - [open-compass/opencompass](https://github.com/open-compass/opencompass) - OpenCompass is an LLM evaluation platform, supporting a wide range of models (InternLM2,GPT-4,LLaMa2, Qwen,GLM, Claude, etc) over 100+ datasets.
-- [albertstarfield/alpaca-electron-zephyrine](https://github.com/albertstarfield/alpaca-electron-zephyrine) - Introducing Project Zephyrine: Elevating Your Interaction Experience with LLM (LLaMa, LLaMA-2, Falcon), Harnessing the Power of GGML v2, GGML v3, GGUF, and Employing GPU Acceleration within a Moderniz
+- [albertstarfield/alpaca-electron-zephyrine](https://github.com/albertstarfield/alpaca-electron-zephyrine) - Introducing Project Zephyrine: Elevating Your Interaction Plug and Play, and Employing GPU Acceleration within a Modernized Automata Local Graphical User Interface.
 - [antirez/gguf-tools](https://github.com/antirez/gguf-tools) - GGUF implementation in C as a library and a tools CLI program
 - [withcatai/catai](https://github.com/withcatai/catai) - UI for 🦙model .
 Run AI assistant locally ✨
 - [withcatai/node-llama-cpp](https://github.com/withcatai/node-llama-cpp) - Run AI models locally on your machine with node.js bindings for llama.cpp.
 Force a JSON schema on the model output on the generation level